Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 They test each product for common allergens.
 Plus, they avoid using parabens, gluten, artificial fragrances and dyes, and phthalates.

-This spot treatment features tea tree oil and colloidal sulfur to kill the bacteria that causes pimples.
+This spot treatment features tea tree oil and colloidal sulfur to kill pimples, causing bacterias.
 It dries them up naturally.
 But the addition of chamomile soothes the skin.

 BELLA B also makes pregnancy-safe skincare products.